 300: Rise of an Empire was a little different from what I initially expected.
 Assumed it was a sequel.
 However, it is more of a companion movie - a different view point of the events in 300 and the events after and some events before.

-d the story to be entertaining.
+I found the story to be entertaining.
 The Persians are still attacking Greece, but this time we watch from the view point of Athenian Themistocles (Sullivan Stapleton) while the events of 300 unfold elsewhere.
 The backstory of some old and some new characters were interesting to watch.
 The events which take place after 300 were awesome and led to some great battle scenes.

 And whilst 300 had plenty of fantastic battle scenes, Rise has some equally fantastic naval battle scenes.
 Ships wrecks, beheadings, one on ones, and battles were all awesome and entertaining.
 Watching Themistocles engage in naval tactics was quite fun to watch.
 The one on one (or multiple) combats were a bit better than the original.
 I found them rougher and just more fun to watch.
 Eva green as Artemisia was amazing.
 She was terrifying at times and great fun to watch.